klmnden/azure-docs.tr-tr/articles/site-recovery/hyper-v-azure-tutorial.md

 3. Bu komutu çalıştırarak sunucuyu kaydedin:

     ```
-    cd  C:\Program Files\Microsoft Azure Site Recovery Provider\DRConfigurator.exe" /r /Friendlyname "FriendlyName of the Server" /Credentials "path to where the credential file is saved"
+    cd  "C:\Program Files\Microsoft Azure Site Recovery Provider\DRConfigurator.exe" /r /Friendlyname "FriendlyName of the Server" /Credentials "path to where the credential file is saved"
     ```

 ## <a name="set-up-the-target-environment"></a>Hedef ortamı ayarlama